Bruce Chatwin: The Nomadic Alternative

 Following his departure from Edinburgh, Chatwin decided to pursue a career as a writer, successfully pitching a book proposal on nomads to Tom Maschler, publisher at Jonathan Cape.
 Chatwin tentatively titled the book The Nomadic Alternative and sought to answer the question "Why do men wander rather than stand still?"
 Chatwin delivered the manuscript in 1972, and Maschler declined to publish it, calling it a "chore to read".

 Between 1969 and 1972, as he was working on The Nomadic Alternative, Chatwin travelled extensively and pursued other endeavours in an attempt to establish a creative career.
 He co-curated an exhibit on Nomadic Art of the Asian Steppes, which opened at Asia House Gallery in New York City in 1970.
 He considered publishing an account of his 1969 trip to Afghanistan with Peter Levi.
 Levi published his own book about it, The Light Garden of the Angel King: Journeys in Afghanistan (1972).
 Chatwin contributed two articles on nomads to Vogue and another article to History Today.

 In the early 1970s Chatwin had an affair with James Ivory, a film director.
+Ivory gives an account of this in his memoir, Solid Ivory.
 He pitched stories to him for possible films, which Ivory did not take seriously.
 In 1972 Chatwin tried his hand at film-making and travelled to Niger to make a documentary about nomads.
 The film was lost while Chatwin was trying to sell it to European television companies.

 Chatwin also took photographs of his journeys and attempted to sell photographs from a trip to Mauritania to The Sunday Times Magazine.
 While The Times did not accept those photographs for publication, it did offer Chatwin a job.